Why do veteran’s stay quiet, and how can civilians help?

 Read about 9 famous people that enlisted in WWII at History.com.

-Learn more about PTSD and resources available to those who are in need:
+Learn more about PTSD and the resources available:

 - The National Suicide Prevention Lifeline (1-800-273-TALK) provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.